rahul22mrk/Leetcode-POTD/2026/June/Problems.md

 11. `3558.
 Number of Ways to Assign Edge Weights I`
 12. `3559.
 Number of Ways to Assign Edge Weights II `
 13. `3838.
 Weighted Word Mapping`
+14. `2130.
+Maximum Twin Sum of a Linked List`

 ******************************** Solutions **********************************************
 1. `2144.
 Minimum Cost of buying candies with discount`